meditationstuff/protocol_1/index.md

 		* world:
 			* Okay to temporarily or completely let go of intentions, plans, goals, preferences, outcomes...
 			* Okay to have intentions, plans, goals, preferences, outcomes...
+		* self
+			* Relax, let go of, release, drop the "doing personality"
+			* Relax, let go of, release, drop the "reactive personality"
+			* Release, allow, sink, (temporarily) collapse, let your breathing return to "only default\*breathing"
+				* \*i.e., autogenic, as opposed to volitional breathing
 	* Sometimes DO manipulate:
 		* Sometimes DO manipulate world, attention, mind, body as you are called to do so, urged to do so, or find yourself doing so.
 (As in, think, figure out...)
 		* Okay to find yourself doing the opposite of any of the "don't"'s, for seconds, minutes, hours, days, weeks, months, years...